-The minutes of convened IRB meetings are considered confidential and access to them is restricted and secured in the iRIS electronic IRB system with access only to IRB staff and members.
+The minutes of convened IRB meetings are considered confidential and access to minutes is restricted and secured in the iRIS electronic IRB system with access only to IRB staff and members.
+Requests for disclosure of IRB meeting minutes for other purposes (e.g., accreditations) will be considered on a case by case basis by Director, IRB Operations & HRPP.